10 Best RV Memberships: Reviewed by a Full-Time RVer

 We had a Thousand Trails Zone Pass for one year before we decided to upgrade to an Elite membership.
 It saved us a ton of money!

 With unlimited free stays for less than $1000 per year, the Zone Pass is a great deal for anyone who camps more than two weeks per year.
-If you assume an average full hook-up RV site Costs $40 per night, then you wold only need to use the Zone Pass 17 nights per year to break even.
+If you assume an average full hook-up RV site costs $40 per night, then you would only need to use the Zone Pass 18 nights per year to break even.

-To decide if the Zone Pass is right for you, look at the campgrounds in your region, read reviews of the individual parks and estimate how often you woud visit each one.
+To decide if the Zone Pass is right for you, look at the campgrounds in your region, read reviews of the individual parks, and estimate how often you would visit each one.

 For the best deal on Thousand Trails memberships, email or call (804-366-0798) membership specialists Sharon and Warren Lewis and tell them Christina from Travels with Ted sent you.